glennmatlin/FIFE_manuscript/wordplay/scratchpad/recovery/06_discussion_6fcf7ad.typ

 // NOTES: We are redoing this part.
 If it is 3 AM and this is still here, ping Glenn.

-// We talk about the current work in each domain of Q4 wargames. then, we say something like "in general, all the stuff in [DOMAIN] has xyz charecteristics. this is interesting because XYZ."
+// We talk about the current work in each domain of Q-IV wargames. then, we say something like "in general, all the stuff in [DOMAIN] has xyz charecteristics. this is interesting because XYZ."

 /** PARV NOTES START
 // 1st para: motivation.
 2nd para: work